Dazzler (Marvel Comics): New Excalibur

-Dazzler later re-establishes her musical career, marketing her original, signature disco image as part of the Techno/Trance genre.
-Alison moves her career abroad to England and joins with X-Men allies such as the Juggernaut and Captain Britain.
-She is reunited with Longshot in the X-Men: Die by the Sword miniseries, although Longshot is suffering from amnesia and does not remember her.
-However, during the course of the miniseries he regains his feelings for her and some of his memories.
-Longshot leaves the Exiles to reestablish a relationship with Dazzler but the couple splits ways due in part to Dazzler's frustration with other women's attraction to Longshot, but mainly because of the realization that Longshot is no longer the man she loved because of his amnesia.
+Dazzler later re-established her musical career by marketing her original, signature disco image as part of the Techno/Trance genre.
+Alison moved her career abroad to England and joined with X-Men allies such as the Juggernaut and Captain Britain.
+Later she was reunited with Longshot, although he was suffering from amnesia and did not remember her, though he later regained his feelings for her and some of his memories.
+Longshot left the Exiles to re-establish a relationship with Dazzler but they soon parted ways, due in part to Dazzler's frustration with other women's attraction to Longshot and the realization that Longshot is no longer the man she loved.

 Return to the X-Men

-Alison Blaire rejoins the X-Men in San Francisco after leaving Longshot, due to the fact that their relationship was just not the same after Longshot's loss of memory.
-Pixie is seen leaving a club with a friend where Alison has recently performed.
-Dazzler has established a career as a musician, finally landing a big break and completely revitalizing her music career.
-Dazzler has also been shown to take part in the X-Men: Secret Invasion mini-series, which is part of Marvel Comics' 2008 crossover Secret Invasion.
-Returning home with Northstar and Pixie, after taking her out to get drunk, despite her being underage, Dazzler and the team are unprepared for a brutal attack on the mansion by the Sisterhood.
-In retaliation, Dazzler later accompanies Emma Frost, Storm and Karma for the revenge-attack on the Sisterhood in San Francisco where she engages a mind controlled Psylocke, in her own body, in battle.
-While Psylocke gains the upper hand, Dazzler points out that Storm blew out all the windows when they entered.
-This was so she could absorb all the sound from the city outside, which she turned into a beam of light that burns the right side of Psylocke's face off.
-After the Sisterhood retreats, Dazzler is happily reunited with Psylocke regaining control of her Japanese body.
+Alison subsequently re-joined the X-Men in San Francisco while continuing her revived musical career.
+Later she took part in the fight against the Skrull invasion of Earth.
+After a night of drinking with team-mates Northstar and Pixie, Dazzler came under attack by the Sisterhood.
+In retaliation, she later accompanied Emma Frost, Storm and Karma in an attack on the Sisterhood in San Francisco, where she engaged a mind controlled Psylocke in battle.
+While Psylocke gained the upper hand, Dazzler absorbed all the sound from the city outside, which she turned into a beam of light that burnt the right side of Psylocke's face off.
+After the Sisterhood retreated, Dazzler is happily reunited with Psylocke after she regained control.